Test-Time Adaptation for Visual Document Understanding: Conclusions

-We introduces TTA for VDU tasks for the first time: \method, a novel TTA approach for closed-set DA along with new realistic adaptation benchmarks for common VDU tasks such as entity recognition, key-value extraction, and document VQA. \method starts from a pretrained model on the source domain and uses online pseudo labeling along with masked visual language modeling and diversity maximization on the unlabeled target domain.
-We propose an uncertainty-based online pseudo labeling selection mechanism that generates significantly more accurate pseudo labels in a per-batch basis.
-We show \method not only surpassed state-of-the-art TTA approaches adapted from computer vision on our benchmarks, but also has significantly better model calibration compared to models trained on source only.
+We introduce TTA for VDU for the first time, with our novel approach \method, along with new realistic adaptation benchmarks for common VDU tasks such as entity recognition, key-value extraction, and document VQA. \method starts from a pretrained model on the source domain and uses online pseudo labeling along with masked visual language modeling and diversity maximization on the unlabeled target domain.
+We propose an uncertainty-based online pseudo labeling mechanism that generates significantly more accurate pseudo labels in a per-batch basis.
+Overall, novel TTA approaches result in surpassing the state-of-the-art TTA approaches adapted from computer vision, underlining the importance of VDU-specific TTA approach to push the the state-of-the-art in VDU.